AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ---
 title: How data migration works
-description: Learn about the data migration process between MAgento 1 and Magento 2, including terminology, workflow diagrams, and steps.
+description: Learn about the data migration process between Magento 1 and Magento 2, including terminology, workflow diagrams, and steps.
 ---

 # How data migration works

 This topic provides a high-level overview of how data is migrated from Magento 1 to Magento 2 using the Data Migration Tool.

+The Data Migration Tool is a command-line interface (CLI) tool used for transferring data from Magento 1 to Magento 2.
+The Tool verifies consistency between Magento 1 and 2 database structures (tables and fields), tracks the data transfer progress, creates logs, and runs data verification tests.

 ## Terminology